flexera-public/policy_templates/cost/azure/csp/cheaper_regions/README.md

-## Azure Cheaper Regions Policy
+## Azure CSP Cheaper Regions Policy

 ### What it does

-This Policy Template determines regions have cheaper alternatives by specifying the expensive region name and the cheaper region name for analysis
+This Policy Template determines which regions have cheaper alternatives by specifying the expensive region name and the cheaper region name for analysis

 ### Prerequesites
 - The `billing_center_viewer` role